tharuntejad/FastAPI-Service-Observability-with-OpenTelemetry/prometheus-loki-jaeger-grafana-1/commands.md

 # List the no of containers running in the project
 docker compose -p ostack ls
+# 7 out of 7 containers should be running

-# Check the logs of a service
+# Check the logs of a specific service, replace `order-service` with desired service name
 docker compose -p ostack logs order-service --tail 100

 # Check the logs of all services